 In addition to the standard requirements for admission, you’ll need to provide English-language transcripts from every institution where you’ve earned course credit.
 If English is not your native language, you’ll also need to submit official TOEFL scores.
 See the MCIT Admissions page for details.

 Review the application checklist.
-If your application status is “Ready for Review,” that means your application materials have been received and we are evaluating them.
-“Materials Needed” indicates that your file is missing one or more of the required materials such as an official TOEFL score or a letter of recommendation.
+If your application status is “Awaiting Decision,” that means your application materials have been received and we are evaluating them.
+“Awaiting Materials” indicates that your file is missing one or more of the required materials such as an official TOEFL score or a letter of recommendation.
 In order for your application to be fully evaluated, all required materials must be submitted prior to the application deadline.
 Incomplete applications will not be considered during the evaluation process.

 Your references can leave a section blank or approach the questions through a broad lens.
 For example, your recommender can respond to “How many students do you supervise?” by writing about your role in supervising employees.